 Revenue for the fourth quarter of 2011 decreased 7% to \$1.75 billion from \$1.88 billion for the same period in 2010.
 Revenue dollars decreased in all end markets (reflecting continued softness and uncertainty in the global markets), other than our consumer market which was relatively flat for the fourth quarter of 2011 compared to the same period in 2010, and our diversified end market which increased 45% due primarily to new programs wins and our Brooks Automation contract manufacturing acquisition.
 If we exclude revenue from acquisitions, revenue from our diversified end market would have grown 27% from the same period in 2010.
 The decrease in revenue from our storage end market also reflects our decision to discontinue a lower margin program with one customer.
 Revenue decreases in our server end market were driven primarily by demand declines from one of our largest customers in this end market.
 The decrease in revenue from our telecommunications end market also reflects the insourcing of a program by one customer.
 Gross margin increased to 7.0% of revenue for the fourth quarter of 2011 from 6.5% for the same period in 2010, primarily due to changes in product mix, which benefited in part from our increasing revenue in the diversified end market.
-Gross margin and SG&A for the fourth quarter of 2011.
-SG&A for the fourth quarter of 2011 decreased \$10 million compared to the same period in 2010, reflecting lower variable compensation costs and a \$3 million bad debt recovery, largely in line with the improvements in our aged A/R. Net earnings for the fourth quarter of 2011 and did not record any impairment assessment in the fourth quarter of 2011 and did not record any impairment charges (fourth quarter 2010 - \$9.1 million impairment).
+Gross margin and SG&A for the fourth quarter of 2010 were negatively impacted by the mark-to-market adjustment on share unit awards that we elected to settle in cash; there was no comparable impact in the fourth quarter of 2011.
+SG&A for the fourth quarter of 2011 decreased \$10 million compared to the same period in 2010, reflecting lower variable compensation costs and a \$3 million bad debt recovery, largely in line with the improvements in our aged A/R. Net earnings for the fourth quarter of 2011 improved from the fourth quarter of 2010, reflecting primarily improved earnings and lower SG&A, as well as higher income tax recoveries resulting from the settlement of tax audits and income tax benefits related to a restructured subsidiary.
+We completed our annual impairment assessment in the fourth quarter of 2011 and did not record any impairment charges (fourth quarter 2010 - \$9.1 million impairment).